malwaredllc/bamf/README.md

 __DISCLAIMER__: This project should be used for authorized testing and educational purposes only.

-BAMF is an open-source tool designed to leverage Shodan (a search engine for the Internet of Things) to discover vulnerable routers, then utilize detected backdoors/vulnerabilities to remotely access the router administration panel and modify the DNS server settings.

-Changing the primary DNS server of a router hijacks the domain name resolution process, enabling an attacker to target every device on the network simultaneously to spread malware with drive-by downloads and harvest credentials via malicious redirects to fraudulent phishing sites.

-Currently the only vulnerability detected and exploited is [CVE-2013-6026](https://nvd.nist.gov/vuln/detail/CVE-2013-6026), commonly known as *Joel's Backdoor*, a severe vulnerability allowing unauthenticated access to the administration panel of many routers made by D-Link, one of the world's largest manufacturers of routers for home and business.
+BAMF is an open-source tool designed to leverage Shodan (a search engine for the Internet of Things) to discover routers vulnerable to [CVE-2013-6026](https://nvd.nist.gov/vuln/detail/CVE-2013-6026), commonly known as *Joel's Backdoor*, a severe vulnerability allowing unauthenticated access to the administration panel of many routers made by D-Link, one of the world's largest manufacturers of routers for home and business.

-This project is still under development and will soon have a more modular design, making it easier for other developers to add detection & exploitation features for other vulnerabilities.
 ____________________________________________________________

 ## Installation